Prairie Ronde Solar | 180MW in Louisiana

 Decommissioning & recycling

 The Prairie Ronde project will do even more than reduce carbon emissions for healthier air.
-Construction of the solar farm will create 230 – 280 direct construction jobs, the majority of which will be filled by members of the local labor force.
-The solar farm will provide a more than $20 million dollar boost to St. Landry Parish public services such as local school systems and emergency services over the life of the project without a tax increase on its citizens.
+Construction of the solar farm will create 250 direct construction jobs, the majority of which will be filled by members of the local labor force.
+The solar farm will provide a boost of more than $20 million to St. Landry Parish public services such as local school systems and emergency services over the life of the project without a tax increase on its citizens.
 And Lightsource bp has committed to dedicating $250,000 in funds to philanthropic activities and charitable donations to local St. Landry Parish organizations.

 Community dialogue – we want to be a good neighbor